A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: Organization

-In Section~\ref{sec:QuasiR}, we define a quasi-$\mc{R}$-matrix $\ThetaB$ for $\bun$, which will play an analogous role as Lusztig's quasi-$\mc{R}$-matrix for $\U$.
+In Chapter~\ref{sec:QuasiR}, we define $\ThetaB$ for $\Ui$, which will play an analogous role as Lusztig's quasi-$\mc{R}$-matrix for $\U$ on tensor product modules.
 Our first definition of $\ThetaB$ is simply obtained by combining the intertwiner $\Upsilon$ and $\Theta$.
-More detailed analysis is required to show that (a normalized version of) $\ThetaB$ lies in a completion of $\bun \otimes \U^-$.
+More detailed analysis is required to show that (a normalized version of) $\ThetaB$ lies in a completion of $\Ui \otimes \U^-$.
 We prove that $\ThetaB \ov{\ThetaB} =1$.
-Then we use $\Upsilon$ to construct an $\imath$-involutive module structure on an involutive $\U$-module, and then use $\ThetaB$ to construct an involution on a tensor product of a $\bun$-module with a $\U$-module.
+Then we use $\Upsilon$ to construct an $\imath$-involutive module structure on an involutive $\U$-module, and then use $\ThetaB$ to construct an involution on a tensor product of a $\Ui$-module with a $\U$-module.

-In Section~\ref{sec:UpsiloninZ}, we first study the rank one case of $\U$ and $\bun$ in detail, which turns out to be nontrivial.
+In Chapter~\ref{sec:UpsiloninZ}, we first study the rank one case of $\U$ and $\Ui$ in detail, which turns out to be nontrivial.
 In the rank one setting, we easily show that $\Upsilon$ is integral and then construct the $\imath$-canonical bases for simple $\U$-modules ${}^\omega L(s)$ for $s\ge 0$.
-We formulate a $\bun$-homomorphism from ${^{\omega}{L}(s+2)}$ to $ {^{\omega}{L}(s)}$ and use it to study the relation of $\imath$-canonical bases on ${^{\omega}{L}(s+2)}$ and ${^{\omega}{L}(s)}$, which surprisingly depends on the parity of $s$.
-This allows us to establish the $\imath$-canonical basis for $\bun$ in two parities, which is shown to afford integrality and should be regarded as ``divided powers" of the generator $t$.
+We formulate a $\Ui$-homomorphism from ${^{\omega}{L}(s+2)}$ to $ {^{\omega}{L}(s)}$ and use it to study the relation of $\imath$-canonical bases on ${^{\omega}{L}(s+2)}$ and ${^{\omega}{L}(s)}$, which surprisingly depends on the parity of $s$.
+This allows us to establish the $\imath$-canonical basis for $\Ui$ in two parities, which is shown to afford integrality and should be regarded as ``divided powers" of the generator $t$.